githubixx/ansible-role-hetzner-floating-ip/README.md

 ansible-role-hetzner-floating-ip
 ================================

 This Ansible role adds a floating IP (v4 and/or v6) to a [Hetzner Cloud](https://www.hetzner.cloud) host.
-Additionally you can change the source IP to the floating IP (which may be important for mailserver).
+Additionally you can change the source IP to the floating IP.

 Versions
 --------